 Energy has once again moved to the forefront of the nation's attention.
 High and volatile oil and natural gas prices-some of which have increased as much as 200 percent over their most recent lows in 1997-1998-have been attracting concern over the last several years.
-The East Coast blackout in August 2003 created estimated economic losses of \$4.5 billion to \$10 billion1-0.1 percent of U.S. gross domestic product-even though the blackout lasted just one to three days and affected less than 20 percent of the U.S. population.
+The East Coast blackout in August 2003 created estimated economic losses of \$4.5 billion to \$10 billion-0.1 percent of U.S. gross domestic product-even though the blackout lasted just one to three days and affected less than 20 percent of the U.S. population.
 And then there was Hurricane Katrina.
-In the initial days of the August 2005 storm, approximately one-third of domestic oil production, one-sixth of domestic natural gas production, and nearly 10 percent of the nation's refinery capabilities were taken offline, and an estimated 4.5 million customers in Louisiana and Mississippi lost electrical power.
-While oil and gas production and distribution rebounded quickly and are likely to be back to previous levels by the end of 2005, several major refineries are expected to be out of commission for months as a result of structural damage.
+In the initial days of the August 2005 storm, approximately one-third of domestic oil production, one-fifth of domestic natural gas production, and nearly one-tenth percent of the nation's refinery capabilities were taken offline; an estimated 4.5 million customers in Louisiana and Mississippi lost electrical power.
+Half a year later, most of the refinery capacity had recovered, but some refineries were operating below their normal capacity; oil and gas production had still not returned to previous levels.

 All these problems point to why energy policy matters: for our day-to-day functioning and our economic growth, we need a reliable supply of energy.
 But creating a reliable energy system takes more than just having enough capacity and variety of sources to handle routine disruptions without incident.
-We must also plan ahead to ensure that the right infrastructure-whether natural gas pipelines, electrical power plants, transmission and distribution wires, or fuel oil and gasoline delivery systems-is available in the right place and at the right time.
+We must also plan ahead to ensure that the right infrastructurewhether natural gas pipelines, electrical power plants, transmission and distribution wires, or fuel oil and gasoline delivery systems-is available in the right place and at the right time.
 Because of the long lead times in building energy infrastructure, this requires making decisions, investments, and policy today that will allow the region to meet expected demand many years from now, all the while buffering the region from the impact of unexpected short-term changes in energy markets.

 Reliability is of particular concern to New England, for several reasons.
-First, there is an almost complete lack of indigenous sources of energy in the region-no coal deposits, no oil fields, no sources of natural gas.
-This means the region's energy comes at higher cost because it must be transported farther to get here, and it can also leave the region vulnerable to interruptions in supply and price spikes in world markets.
+First, the region is almost completely lacking in indigenous conventional sources of energy-no coal deposits, no oil fields, no sources of natural gas.
+This means the region's energy sources come at higher cost because they must be transported farther to get here, and this can also leave the region vulnerable to interruptions in supply and price spikes in world markets.
 Maintaining a diverse mix of fuels is one way to hedge against these problems, and indeed, employing diverse fuel sources has historically been one of New England's assets.
-However, recent trends in natural gas consumption in New England have changed this picture.
-The region's fast pace of growth in gas consumption, coupled with recent gas price spikes and their attendant impact on consumers, have raised questions about whether the region has overinvested in natural gas to the point that it has put system reliability at risk.
-On a different note, system reliability has also been affected by electricity deregulation, which has substantially changed the region's wholesale and retail electricity markets over the last decade.
-Investment in new capacity has declined in recent years, leaving some analysts concerned that the new market may not be providing the right incentives for firms to invest in new generation capacity.
-And most agree that even if the right incentives were in place, it would still be difficult to find communities willing to host this new infrastructure because of the region's fragmented local decision-making and because of increasing community concerns about the safety, security, and economic impacts of these facilities.
+However, recent regional trends in natural gas demand have changed this picture.
+The region's fast pace of growth in gas use, coupled with recent gas price spikes and their attendant impact on consumers, has raised questions about whether the region has overinvested in natural gas to the point that it has put system reliability at risk.